-The following actions are to be implemented across Macquarie Park.
+These actions will be implemented across Macquarie Park

-Action Description Lead Support 1.1 Extend trading hours of core night time uses with temporary pop-ups near key interchanges after 5pm.
-Property owner City of Ryde 1.2 Build on existing governance structures to develop a clear and strong, consistent senior leadership team with clearly defined roles, to drive growth and provide a coordinated and collaborative vision for Macquarie Park's future, based on the Place Strategy.
+Action Description Lead Support 1.1 Extend trading hours of core night-time uses with temporary pop-ups near key interchanges after 5pm.
+Property owner City of Ryde 1.2 Build on existing governance structures to develop a clear, strong and consistent senior leadership team with clearly defined roles to drive growth and provide a coordinated and collaborative vision for Macquarie Park's future based on the place strategy.
 GSC DPIE 1.3.
 Continue to engage the private sector actively in events and program development through initiatives such as the Venture cafe.
-MPID GSC, Property owners 1.4 Promote entrepreneurship and provide opportunities for SMEs to increase their exposure to anchor institutions within Macquarie Park through initiatives such as the MPID and Macquarie Park forum.
-City of Ryde (Mac Uni) Property owners, MPID 1.5 Promote outwards links (leveraging the Hearing Hub and medical research facilities) including local, regional and international networks to further develop Macquarie Park including using Macquarie Park as a test bed to promote innovation and trial of new technologies.
-City of Ryde GSC, Property owners, MPID 1.6 Support business growth and inward investment through the provision of incentives to create live/work opportunities for entrepreneurs.
+MPID GSC, Property owners 1.4 Promote entrepreneurship and provide opportunities for smaller businesses to increase their exposure to anchor institutions through initiatives such as the MPID and Macquarie Park forum.
+City of Ryde, Macquarie University Property owners, MPID 1.5 Promote outwards links (leveraging the Hearing Hub and medical research facilities) including local, regional and international networks, including using Macquarie Park as a test bed to promote innovation and the trial of new technologies.
+City of Ryde GSC, Property owners, MPID 1.6 Support business growth and inward investment through incentives to create live-work opportunities for entrepreneurs.
 TBD, MPID GSC, City of Ryde, Property owners 1.7 Develop a private sector funding strategy for investments within Macquarie Park.
 TBD 1.8 Work to intensify venture capital presence.
 TBD, MPID 1.9 Continue to fund for programmed public spaces and events and create places and spaces for community and worker interaction.
-City of Ryde 1.10 Promote investment in digital infrastructure and technology across Macquarie Park to create a high-quality platform for innovative firms and strengthen its networking assets.
+City of Ryde 1.10 Promote investment in digital infrastructure and technology across Macquarie Park to create a high-quality platform for innovative firms and strengthen the area's networking assets.
 TBD Property owners